Kubota Castle (Akita Castle)

 How do I get to Kubota Castle (Akita Castle)?

 The nearest station is Akita Station (JR Akita Shinkansen / Ou Main Line).
-It is approximately a 15-minute walk from the station.
+From there it is about 15 minutes on foot.
 Short walk or bus from Akita Station.
 Akita is a Shinkansen stop.
-Parking: Parking available in Senshu Park.
-Accessible with a JR Pass.

 How much does Kubota Castle (Akita Castle) cost to enter?